History

 The Precision Optical Industry, Co., the predecessor of Canon Inc., delivered Japan's first X-ray indirect camera CX-35 to the Navy in 1940 and launched it in the following year.
 CX-35, which was designed for mass screening purpose using 35mm camera films, is a memorable product marking our entry into the medical equipment market.

 The oldest of Canon's intellectual property rights related to X-ray imaging is - to the best of our knowledge - Utility Model No. 337330 (Examined Utility Model Publication No. S18-008498).
 Since then, Canon has been filing more than 2,500 patent applications in this field.
-The figure of "2,500" is clear proof that our patent activities have been supporting the X-ray camera business of the Medical Equipment Business Group very well.
+The figure of "2,500" indicates that intellectual property activities continues to support medical equipment business activities.

 CX-35 (launched in 1941)